Sex Robot Industry [New 2024 Data]

 More specifically 47.8% agree to some extent that they find the idea interesting.

-Of the remaining 52.2%, only 22.7% expressed to have no interest in visiting a sex brothel with sex robots.
+Of the remaining 52.2%, only 22.7% expressed no interest in visiting a sex brothel with sex robots.
 In essence, replacing sex workers.

 The future is already here: Sex robot brothels are already a thing!